Sukhmandeep04/Mini001/README.md

 2. `writeUserData(userData, callback)`: This function writes user data to the `users.json` file.
 It serializes the data to JSON format and handles potential errors during file writing.

-3. `handleGetUsers(req, res)`: Handles HTTP GET requests to retrieve a list of all users.
+3. `handleGetUsers(req, res)`: Handles HTTP GET requests to retrieve a list of all users, including advanced features like filtering and sorting using query parameters.
 It reads user data using `readUserData` and sends it as a JSON response.

 4. `handlePostUser(req, res)`: Handles HTTP POST requests to create new users.
 It parses the request body as JSON, adds the new user to the existing data, and writes the updated data using `writeUserData`.